Andrew-Dyachenko/react-range-slider/README.md

 [http://react-range-gallery.tech/](http://react-range-gallery.tech/)

 ## Attention!
 The project is at the stage of **early development**.
-Documentation is't stable yet.
+Project is't stable yet.
 Please use it if you really need!

 ## Touch
 NO touch events yet supported!
 Will coming with *-beta*...